Before the Graph Works, the Data Has to Talk: Exalate’s Take on Atlassian Team ’26

 The single hottest topic?
 ServiceNow (SNOW) <—> Jira Service Management (JSM).

 Service teams work in ServiceNow.
 Engineering teams work in Jira.
 Customer-facing teams may live in Jira Service Management.
 External vendors may use something else entirely.
 None of those teams want to lose their system of record.
 None of them can afford to lose context.
+They need the systems to sync securely, reliably, and selectively.

 These are daily operating problems, not abstract integration scenarios.